catseye/Tamsin/doc/Mini-Tamsin.markdown

 be possible or practical to implement in Tamsin.
 See Appendix C for a list.

 In fact, we have been using the `$` module already!
 But our usage of it has been hidden under some syntactic sugar.
-The following examples are the same as `main = "k".`

     | main = $:expect(k).
     + k